Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

 ### Restore Operation
 A restore operation represents a long-running operation for both a full key and selective key restore.

+### Key Vault Settings client
+The Key Vault Access Control client allows manipulation of an Azure Key Vault account's settings, with operations such as: getting, updating, and listing.
+Asynchronous (`KeyVaultSettingsAsyncClient`) and synchronous (`KeyVaultSettingsClient`) clients exist in the SDK allowing for the selection of a client based on an application's use case.

 ## Access control operations
 ### Examples